Kramer Law Firm • Longwood, Florida

 Partnerships

 Partnerships are usually a limited or general partnership.
-The IRS considers a general partnership as a business run by two or more sole proprietors, each sharing liability.
+The IRS considers general partnerships as business organizations run by two or more sole proprietors, each sharing liability.
 Like sole proprietorships, owners are on the line for business liabilities.

 In a limited partnership, each limited partner is only liable for the amount that partner has contributed to the business.
 However, a limited partnership must include at least one general partner.